The meaning of global expansion

 The investment needed isn’t always scaled to your expansion and it’s a bit like hiring a guide when you visit somewhere completely unfamiliar, plus you’ll get tips and advice that will help you to develop your strategy and even identify further opportunities in the same target market.

-Global expansion isn’t a quick and easy process, but it can be made infinitely easier and quicker with a solid strategy.
+Global expansion isn’t a quick and easy process, but it can be made infinitely easier and quicker with a solid and well-researched strategy.
 You don’t even need to have an extensive understanding of local practices yourself either – engaging with someone who knows the target market inside out is a quick solution that allows you to focus on operations and the actual launch of the expansion.

 And always remember the golden rule with global expansion: just because you’re doing great at home, doesn’t always mean you’ll instantly do great abroad without making a few adjustments.